mlip-cmu/s2023/lectures/17_fairness_measures/model_fairness.md

 ----
 ## Anti-Classification

 ![](justice.jpeg)
 <!-- .element: class="stretch" -->

-* Also called _fairness through blindness_ or _fairness through unawareness_
-* Ignore certain sensitive attributes when making a decision
-* Example: Remove gender and race from mortgage model
-* *Easy to implement, but any limitations?*
+*Easy to implement, but any limitations?*

 ----
 ## Recall: Proxies